Queens Car Accident Lawyers Explain What Happens if You Are Hurt by a Drunk Driver on July Fourth

 If You or a Loved One Were Hurt by a Drunk Driver on July Fourth, We Can Help

 Our experienced New York City personal injury lawyers can help protect your rights in a Queens car accident when a drunk driver caused you serious personal injuries or the wrongful death of a loved one.
 We handle cases throughout Queens, Bronx, Manhattan, Brooklyn, Staten Island, Long Island, or anywhere else in New York.
-Call Cohen & Cohen Law Group, P.C. by dialing 800-247-8164 for a FREE case evaluation or use our convenient and easy-to-use contact us box available here to get started.
+Call COHEN & COHEN PERSONAL INJURY LAWYERS, P.C. by dialing 800-247-8164 for a FREE case evaluation or use our convenient and easy-to-use contact us box available here to get started.